codefuse-ai/MFTCoder/mftcoder_accelerate/README.md

 ## 3. Model Training
-Currently, the "MFTCoder_accelerate" codebase supports QLoRA instruction fine-tuning, and LoRA instruction fine-tuning and Full parameter MFT.
+Currently, the "MFTCoder-accelerate" codebase supports Full-parameters/LoRA/QLoR along with Multi-Task FineTuning(MFT).
 In theory, this project can be used to train any publicly available model in the HuggingFace Format.

 Here are some excellent pre-trained models weights available on Huggingface that can be finetuned with this codebase: